Glyphs & Relics

 PROCESS

-I approached Glyphs and Relics as a long-term systems UX problem.
-The focus was on player mental models, distinguishing reversible versus irreversible actions, and structuring upgrade thresholds so experimentation felt safe instead of punishing.
+I treated Glyphs and Relics as a long-term systems problem.
+The work centered on player mental models, clearly separating reversible and irreversible actions, and structuring upgrade thresholds so experimentation never felt punishing.

-In parallel, I aligned closely with game design, engineering, and Live Ops on rules, UI states, and a predictable monthly store cadence, ensuring the system supported sustainable engagement and long-term scale.
+In parallel, I aligned with design, engineering, and Live Ops on system rules, and a predictable store cadence to support sustainable engagement and long-term scale.

 Research: